se-sic/coronet/README.md

 **Note**: Default values are shown in *italics*.

 - `author.relation`
-  * The relation among authors, encoded as edges in an author network
+  * The relation(s) among authors, encoded as edges in an author network
   * **Note**: The  author--artifact relation in bipartite and multi networks is configured by `artifact.relation`!
   * possible values: [*`"mail"`*, `"cochange"`, `"issue"`]
 - `author.directed`